droid-squad/Natville/README.md

 - [ ] User can switch activities using an action bar or tab layout.
 - [ ] User can use swipe functionality
 - [ ] In search view user can click park objct to see details about that object.
+- [ ] Create App theme and Logos for Title Bar

 The following **optional** features are implemented: